-(Prerequisite: Biology 141-142 or 101-102) A survey of the vascular plants with respect to anatomy, life history and reproduction, ecology and natural history, evolution and systematics.
+Vascular Plants (O, P) (Prerequisite: Biology 141-142 or 101-102) A survey of the vascular plants with respect to anatomy, life history and reproduction, ecology and natural history, evolution and systematics.
 Emphasis will be on the flowering plants as the dominant plant group of terrestrial communities.
-Laboratory will focus on taxonomy, identification, and natural history of local plants and ecology of local plant communities.
-3 hours lecture, 3 hours lab.
-Spring-odd years.
+3 hours lecture.